 To see the roots of Pope Francis’ conversation, Second Exodus chose two of his models.
 The first is St. Francis of Assisi.
 Pope Francis tells us at § 11, “If we feel intimately united with all that exists, then sobriety and care will well up spontaneously.
 The poverty and austerity of Saint Francis were no mere veneer of asceticism, but something much more radical: a refusal to turn reality into an object simply to be used and controlled.”
 Pope Francis continues § 12 “For this reason, [St. Francis of Assisi] asked that part of the friary garden always be left untouched, so that wild flowers and herbs could grow there, and those who saw them could raise their minds to God, the Creator of such beauty.
 Rather than a problem to be solved, the world is a joyful mystery to be contemplated with gladness and praise.”

-The other, courtesy of Bishop Barron, is Msgr.
+The other is Msgr.
 Romano Guardini.
 Pope Francis writes § 203, “Since the market tends to promote extreme consumerism in an effort to sell its products, people can easily get caught up in a whirlwind of needless buying and spending.
 Compulsive consumerism is one example of how the techno-economic paradigm affects individuals.
 Romano Guardini had already foreseen this: “The gadgets and technics forced upon him by the patterns of machine production and of abstract planning mass man accepts quite simply; they are the forms of life itself.
 To either a greater or lesser degree mass man is convinced that his conformity is both reasonable and just” .
 Msgr.
 Guardini’s presence in Laudato Si is below the surface because his name is only mentioned once in the text itself, but it is mentioned five times in the footnotes, in notes 83, 87, 92, 144, and 154.

 Bishop Barron explains: “To get a handle on Guardini’s worldview, one should start with a series of essays that he wrote in the 1920’s, gathered into book form as Letters from Lake Como.
 Like many Germans (despite his very Italian name, Guardini was culturally German), he loved to vacation in Italy, and he took particular delight in the lake region around Milan.
 He was enchanted, of course, by the physical beauty of the area, but what intrigued him above all was the manner in which human beings, through their architecture and craftsmanship, interacted non-invasively and respectfully with nature.
 When he first came to the region, he noticed, for example, how the homes along Lake Como imitated the lines and rhythms of the landscape and how the boats that plied the lake did so in response to the swelling and falling of the waves.
 But by the 1920s, he had begun to notice a change.
 The homes being built were not only larger, but more ‘aggressive,’ indifferent to the surrounding environment, no longer accommodating themselves to the natural setting.
 And the motor-driven boats on the lake were no longer moving in rhythm with the waves, but rather cutting through them indifferently.”